45 Lab Metrics You Need to Track [Download the Full List]

 Oops!
 Something went wrong while submitting the form.
 Please refresh the page and try again.

-Why Track Metrics in a Lab?
+Why Bother Tracking These Metrics in Your Lab?

 The metrics we explore in this article will give you an overview of: